Yvonne

 Monday lunchtime class in Trinity EH5

-12.30-1.30pm at Inverleith St Serf's Church Centre, on the corner of Clark Road and Ferry Road.
-Classes continue during May and June 2024.
-Contact Yvonne to book.
+The class is 12.30-1.30pm at Inverleith St Serf's Church Centre, on the corner of Clark Road and Ferry Road.

-First class half price... give it a go!
+Your first class is half price... give it a go!

 contact me